 - Chloroform is at very high levels: 85x health guidelines.

 - Haloacetic acids (HAA5) are at extremely high levels: 231x health guidelines.

 - Haloacetic acids (HAA9) are at extremely high levels: 603x health guidelines.

 - These are both byproducts of the chlorine treatment process most water supplies go through.

-Let’s dive deeper into what’s in Napa water.
+Let’s look closer at what’s in Napa water.

 What’s in Napa water?